champierre/ml2scratch/README.md

   <img src="images/en/reset.png" />

-2. If you want to clear all the training data, select "Reset" in Training section.
+2. If you want to clear all the training data, select "Reset all" in Training section.

   <img src="images/en/reset_all.png" />